stacks-network/docs/src/pages/stacks-blockchain/stacking.md

 ## Introduction

-Stacking rewards Stacks token holders with bitcoins for providing a valuable service to the network by locking up their tokens for a certain period of time.
+Stacking rewards Stacks token holders with bitcoins for providing a valuable service to the network by locking up their tokens for a certain time.

 Stacking is a built-in action, required by the "proof-of-transfer" (PoX) mechanism.
 The PoX mechanism is executed by every miner on the Stacks 2.0 network.